joshuadavidnelson/disable-blog/readme.txt

 == Frequently Asked Questions ==

-1. **Why Not Disable Comments Entirely?** This could be done, but other post types (like Pages) may have comment support.
+= Why Not Disable Comments Entirely? =

+This could be done, but other post types (like Pages) may have comment support.
 If you would like to disable comments, try the [Disable Comments](https://wordpress.org/plugins/disable-comments/) plugin.

-2. **I want to delete my posts and comments.** Deactivate the plugin, delete your posts (which will delete related comments), and delete any tags or categories you might want to remove as well.
+= I want to delete my posts and comments. =

+Deactivate the plugin, delete your posts (which will delete related comments), and delete any tags or categories you might want to remove as well.
 Then reactivate the plugin to hide everything.

 == Changelog ==